A lot of first-time owners ask me, what do you need for a Maine Coon kitten?

 Pet insurance is an important thing to consider when getting a Maine Coon kitten.

-Even though we always hope that our pets will stay safe throughout their lives, pet insurance is a great way to protect your pet in a pinch, and it helps many owners sleep better at night (source 1).
+Even though we always hope that our pets will stay safe throughout their lives, pet insurance is a great way to protect your pet in a pinch.
+It will also help owners sleep better at night (source 1).

 Speaking of emergencies, it’s also crucial to keep a first aid kit specialized for cat care at home.